jborean93/PSOpenAD/docs/en-US/Get-OpenADServiceAccount.md

 ```

 ### -Property
-The attributes to retrieve for each group object returned.
+The attributes to retrieve for each service account object returned.
 The values of each attribute is in the form of an LDAP attribute name and are case insensitive.
 When no properties are specified the following attributes are retrieved: